area4lib/area4/docs/concept.rst

     If you don't understand what we mean by dividers, fear not.

-We mean dividers that divide text or sections of text in the Python console, or use cases like that.
+We mean dividers that divide text or sections of text in a console, or use cases like that.

 For example: